smorgrav/react-firebase-material-template/README.md

 ## ESLint and Prettier
 Configured straight out of the CRA documentation https://create-react-app.dev/docs/setting-up-your-editor/

+I like to have one consistent style and enforcing this is the only way to do it.
+No more tabs vs spaces discussion.

 # Feedback
 Please! - that would be fun.